Table of Contents

-Why Warm-Up Exercises Are Important in Pickleball?
+Why Pickleball Warm-Up Exercises Are Important?

-Let’s get help from science to understand the importance of warm-up exercises for pickleball or any sports in general.
+Let’s get help from science to understand the importance of warm-up for pickleball or any sports in general.
 Many studies have found that it is vital to try to warm-up drills before playing extreme sports.

 Even though pickleball is not an extreme form of sport, it is still a form of sport that requires some running and strength to hit the ball.